sharonmertens/abe/README.md

 # abe
-accountability back end
+recipes back end

 ### User Stories

-- As a user, I can see all my goals
+- As a user, I can see all my recipes
-- As a user, I can one goal
+- As a user, I can one recipe
-- As a user, I can create a goal
+- As a user, I can create a recipe
-- As a user, I can edit a goal
+- As a user, I can edit a recipe
-- As a user, I can delete a goal
+- As a user, I can delete a recipe

 ### Process